Skip to main content

 Hormonal System Calibration

-The most direct objective is to confirm that your are reaching and maintaining the intended therapeutic range.
+The most direct objective is to confirm that your testosterone levels are reaching and maintaining the intended therapeutic range.
 This involves more than a single measurement.
 It is about establishing a stable state where your levels are consistently within a range that alleviates symptoms of low testosterone without becoming excessive.

 This is the foundational check, confirming the dosage and administration frequency are correct for your metabolism.
 We are aiming for the “sweet spot” where you feel the benefits of optimization while the body’s systems remain in a state of healthy balance.
 This calibration is the primary goal of the initial monitoring phase and is re-verified at regular intervals thereafter.